czhou578/karpathy-ai-lectures/notes/vocab.md

 - intialized randomly using Kaiming initialization

+## nn.utils.clip_grad_norm

+- Computes the gradient norm: It calculates the Euclidean norm (magnitude) of the gradients of the model's parameters.
+  Clips the gradient norm: If the computed gradient norm exceeds the specified max_norm (in this case, 1.0), it scales the gradients to have a norm equal to max_norm.
+This is done in-place, meaning that the original gradients are modified.

 ## Residual Connections

 - add input to a layer to output of that layer.